- So roomy

 On all but the base LX trim, which seats seven, the second row in the Odyssey comes with Magic Slide seats that move laterally for easier ingress and egress when the middle seat is removed.
 Removing the other second row seats has historically been a load, but Honda says the seats in the 2021 Odyssey are easier to remove.
 We’ll report back after we test that claim.
 It can’t be as easy as the Chrysler Pacifica’s, which fold into the floor.
 With all seats folded or removed, there is a truck-like 144.9 cubic feet of cargo room.

 The 2021 Odyssey is safe in a crash, and made safer by tech that avoids crashes.

 This year, the 2021 Odyssey is equipped with standard safety features across the board.
 Automatic emergency braking along with top crash-test ratings earn the 2021 Honda Odyssey an 8 out of 10 on our scale.

-The 2021 model is largely the same underneath as last year’s minivan, which means we expect its crash-test scores to carry over.
-The NHTSA gave the minivan a five-star overall rating, while the IIHS awarded certain trim levels a Top Safety Pick.
+The NHTSA gave the minivan a five-star overall rating, while the IIHS awarded it a Top Safety Pick+.

 New for 2021, the Honda Sensing suite of active safety features that is standard on all trims includes automatic emergency braking with pedestrian detection, active lane control, automatic high beams, adaptive cruise control, traffic sign recognition, and a rear-seat reminder.